AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-Let's now first create some addresses and link them with some persons (which are not soft-deleted) using `shell` &nbsp;:
+Let's now first create some addresses and link them with a random person (which is not soft-deleted) using `shell` &nbsp;:
 > ```
 > p1 = Person.all_objects.get(id=32)
 > p1.is_deleted = False